What to see and do in Maitland, NSW for couples and families

 Where to stay in Maitland… for families

-If you get stuck in a late-afternoon traffic jam on the way to your accommodation at Hunter River Retreat, it’s more likely to be the local livestock that’s the hold-up, rather than holidaymakers from Sydney.
+A late-afternoon traffic jam on the way to your accommodation at Hunter River Retreat is more likely to be the local livestock.

 The retreat is only 20 minutes from Maitland, and a long way from big-city hustle and bustle.

-In addition to the cosy accommodation, city folk may even get the chance to see wildlife in Maitland such as echidnas, wallaroos, kangaroos and wallabies.
+In addition to the cosy accommodation, you may even get the chance to see wildlife in Maitland such as echidnas, wallaroos, kangaroos and wallabies.

-Cedar Cottage or Goanna Lodge sleep eight people; invite the in-laws and be woken up by some morning moos outside your window courtesy of friendly Scottish Highland cattle, Molly and Murphy.
+Cedar Cottage sleeps eight people; invite the in-laws and be woken up by some morning moos outside your window courtesy of friendly Scottish Highland cattle, Molly and Murphy.

 What to see and do in Maitland… for couples

-Invite your food-loving squeeze along for an extended break to coincide with the Earth Markets Maitland, held on the first and third Thursday of each month from April to February.
+Invite your food-loving squeeze along for an extended break to coincide with the Earth Markets Maitland, held on the first and third Thursday of each month from February to December.
+Stroll through the market and chat to local farmers about their fresh produce.

 Often described as a regional city with a rural feel, Maitland is surrounded by farmland and full of enchanting pockets of history and heritage, including the iconic old farm shed painted with a Dr Morse’s Indian Root Pills advertisement, which depicts how the corrugated iron outbuilding once looked.